 Instructions

-I decided on using plain linen as the inner squares and the borders.
-Then I used the stripe and floral as the triangular shapes, and the outer border squares of the saw tooth pattern.
+I decided on using plain linen for the inner squares and the borders.
+Then, I used the stripe and floral as the triangular shapes and the outer border squares of the saw tooth pattern.

-2. Following your quilt block diagram, begin cutting out all the pieces needed to sew the quilt up.
+Following your quilt block diagram, begin cutting out all the pieces needed to sew the quilt together.

-4. Before sewing the Saw Tooth blocks together, they must be squared up and trimmed.
-This is done by using a rotary cutter and quilters ruler.
+Before sewing the Saw Tooth blocks together, they must be squared up and trimmed.
+This is done by using a rotary cutter and a quilting ruler.

 Trimming the blocks helps keep everything accurate.
 Seams can stretch once sewn to other fabrics, so don’t miss this step.

-8. I chose the All Well Cardigan Coat pattern because I loved the shape and style.
-This pattern comes with a pattern hack guide which I followed for the collar.
+I chose the All Well Cardigan Coat pattern because I loved the shape and style.
+This pattern comes with a pattern hack guide, which I followed for the collar.
+Trace around the pattern pieces and cut the quilted fabric out.

 When you say you made 4 mini quilts for each piece does that mean you made 1 mini quilt for each arm, back, and front?